-Reaching working horses, donkeys and mules and their owners and users in much of Guatemala is hard because of the mountainous terrain which can create access problems and the distances between communities can be large.
+Reaching working horses, donkeys and mules and their owners and users in much of Guatemala is hard because of the mountainous terrain which can create access problems and the distances between communities can be vast.

 Making a difference

-The goal of the Brooke’s programme in Guatemala is sustainably improve the welfare (physical and emotional) of working horses, mules and donkeys.
+The goal of the Brooke’s programme in Guatemala is to sustainably improve the welfare (physical and emotional) of working horses, mules and donkeys.

-To make these improvements, the Brooke works with local partner ESAP (Equinos Sanos Para El Pueblo, or “Healthy Horses for the People”) to:
+To make these improvements, the Brooke has been working with local partner ESAP (Equinos Sanos Para El Pueblo, or “Healthy Horses for the People”) since 2006 to:

 - We’re helping local communities to take responsibility for their animals’ welfare, as well as to develop and protect their environment.
 Through school programmes that promote the compassion, respect and responsibility of working equines and through horse days and public demonstrations on rational handling, we aim to instill in owners the correct knowledge, practices and attitudes that will ensure their animal’s wellbeing.

 - By promoting equine welfare laws, agreements and programmes, our influencing plan aims to promote equine welfare information and activities by engaging government organisations, non-governmental organisations (NGOs), volunteers, partner organisations and individuals.